Brittany Pierce: Season 2

 In the second season episode "Duets", she asks Santana to be her partner for the duet competition while they are making out.
 Santana rejects her, so Brittany attempts to make her jealous by dating fellow glee club member Artie Abrams (Kevin McHale).
 She sleeps with Artie, but Santana tells him that Brittany was just using him for his voice, so he breaks up with her, to Brittany's dismay.
 Brittany's relationship with Artie continues to develop; in "Never Been Kissed", he gets her to go out with him again.
 As of "Furt", they are officially dating.
 In "Sexy", following her performance of "Landslide" with Santana and Holly Holliday (Gwyneth Paltrow), Santana admits her true feelings for Brittany.
 Although Santana fears being ostracized by the McKinley High student body for being in a same-sex relationship, she confesses her romantic love to Brittany, feelings which are reciprocated.
 However, Brittany states that she loves Artie too, and would never do anything to hurt him, even if it means not being able to be with Santana.
 She says that if she and Artie ever break up, she would be Santana's, proudly so.
+Brittany and Artie do break up, but she and Santana don't start dating until the third season.